 Michelle comes to this work from a 30+ year career in the nonprofit sector, post completing a year and a half of law school.
 Her experience spans frontline staff positions to executive director, and a ten year stint with the Anschutz Family Foundation. |

-Paul leads our Democratizing Ownership strategy, reaching traditionally underserved communities and supporting the creation of worker-owned and resident-owned enterprises.
+Paul co-leads CCWB’s Democratizing Ownership strategy, reaching traditionally underserved communities and supporting the creation of worker-owned and resident-owned enterprises.

 Salvador works on our Democratizing Ownership strategy, reaching traditionally underserved communities and supporting the creation of worker-owned and resident-owned enterprises.